-CJCA webinars are grouped by the OJJDP and the Center for Coordinated Assistance to the States (CCAS) Initiatives and the CJCA Committees.
+CJJA webinars are grouped by the OJJDP and the Center for Coordinated Assistance to the States (CCAS) Initiatives, CJJA Committees, or Partnership Series.
 See below for the individual webinar listings and links to the recordings.

 Webinars by Type

-Click on the links within each category to see related CJCA Webinars.
+Click on the links within each category to see related CJJA Webinars.